supersom/tech-notes/mlflow.md

 ---

-Awesome!
 Here’s how to update your `src/train.py` to use this local MLflow remote tracking setup with PostgreSQL + MinIO, assuming the environment variables are set as before.

 ---